vbookshelf/myOfflineAi-PrivacyFirst/README.md

 These two files are stored locally in the same folder as the app.py file.

-Note: Because the agent/tool personas are stored, it's highly recommended that the user not store sensitive personal data in the agent/tool personas.
+Note: Because the Ai tool system messages are stored in a file, it's highly recommended that the user not include sensitive information in the tool system messages.

 <br>